 NParks also announced new islandwide curated trails which intersect with Rail Corridor (Central) to provide even more recreational options for visitors.

 The Coast-to-Coast (C2C) Trail is a 36-km trail that spans across Singapore.
 Stretching from Jurong Lake Gardens in the west to Coney Island Park in the northeast, it will take users through a variety of parks, park connectors, nature areas, places of interests and urban spaces.
-From end-2018, visitors can choose to explore the trail on their own using a DIY trail guide or mobile app, or participate in activities and programmes organised along the trail that engage visitors through experiential and interactive features, such as interesting wayfinding signs, fun game stations, and viewing areas to spot wildlife.
+From early 2019, visitors can choose to explore the trail on their own using a DIY trail guide or mobile app, or participate in activities and programmes organised along the trail that engage visitors through experiential and interactive features, such as interesting wayfinding signs, fun game stations, and viewing areas to spot wildlife.

 Rail Corridor (Central), together with part of the C2C Trail, completes the Nature Park Network (NPN).
 The NPN comprises 48 km of trails and links up the central nature parks.
 It will help ease visitorship pressure on Bukit Timah Nature Reserve by providing the public convenient recreational access to a large number of nature parks around the Bukit Timah and Central Catchment Nature Reserves.
 Visitors can follow curated trails of varying difficulty to explore green spaces in the heart of Singapore.
-A DIY Trail Guide for the NPN will also be available by end-2018, together with the C2C Trail Guide.
+A DIY Trail Guide for the NPN will also be available by early 2019, together with the C2C Trail Guide.
 (See Factsheet C for more information on the new NParks trails.)

 Factsheet A: Preliminary design for Rail Corridor (Central)